-We have presented a privacy-preserving algorithm \method to continually outsource a stream of observations. \method first finds a threshold to truncate the stream using the exponential mechanism, optimizing errors due to noise and bias.
-Then \method runs an on-line hierarchical structure and adds noise to the stream to satisfy differential privacy (DP).
+We have presented a privacy-preserving algorithm \method to continually output a stream of observations. \method first finds a threshold to truncate the stream using the exponential mechanism, considering both noise and bias.
+Then \method runs an on-line{online} hierarchical structure and adds noise to the stream to satisfy differential privacy (DP).
 Finally, the noisy data are smoothed to improve utility.
 We also design a mechanism \methodldp that satisfies the local version of DP.
 Our mechanisms can be applied to real-world applications where continuous monitoring and reporting of statistics, e.g., smart meter data and taxi fares, are required.
 The design of \method and \methodldp are flexible and have the potential to be extended to incorporate more properties of the data.
 We list some as follows.

 \mypara{Shorten the Holdout of the Stream} We follow the setting of \pak~\cite{ndss:perrier2019private} and use the first $m$ values to output the threshold $\theta$.
-If we want to start outputting the stream sooner, we can use our Threshold optimizer with only a few observations to find a rough threshold.
-During the process of outputting the stream, we can use sequential composition (described in Section~\ref{subsec:composition}) with a smaller privacy budget but more data points to fine tune the threshold.
+If we want to start outputting the stream sooner, we can use our Threshold optimizer with only fewer observations to find a rough threshold.
+During the process of outputting the stream, we can use sequential composition (in \autoref{subsec:composition}) to fine-tune the threshold.

 \mypara{Update $\theta$} We follow the setting of \pak and assume the distribution stays the same.
 If the distribution changes, we can have the Threshold optimizer run multiple times (using either sequential composition to update $\theta$ while simultaneously outputting the stream, or the parallel composition theorem to block some values to update $\theta$).